 - Creating live videos to share personal stories that provide hope to others

 In addition to raising awareness, these activities can help patients feel less alone by connecting them with others battling lung cancer.

 You can view the official LCFA website for the full schedule of events and learn how to participate.
 More events are being held by other organizations around the world.

 While asbestos lung cancer is very dangerous and often deadly, there are options for veterans who have been diagnosed.

-Treatments are essential: they can help veterans live longer and lessen the painful symptoms.
-Veterans can seek top treatments from both civilian doctors and those who work within the VA.
+Treatments are key: They can help veterans live longer and ease painful symptoms.
+Veterans can seek top treatments from both civilian doctors and those who work with the VA.

 Qualified veterans can also pursue monthly financial payouts by filing for VA benefits.
-Veterans can access medical care through the VA Healthcare System with these benefits too.
+Veterans can access medical care through the VA Health Care System with these benefits as well.

-Further, veterans may be entitled to additional financial compensation by pursuing a legal claim against the manufacturers of asbestos-containing products.
-It is important to note that no branch of the U.S. military will be sued as part of this process.
+Further, veterans may be entitled to even more financial compensation by pursuing a legal claim against the makers of asbestos-containing products.
+No branch of the U.S. military will be sued as part of this process.